aleen42/PersonalWiki/Programming/JavaScript/react/components_started/components_started.md

 As we can see, we have just passed a object to `React.createClass`, and the main attribute of this object is a function which named **render**.

 `ReactDOM.render()` instantiates(例證) the root component, starts the framework, and injects the markup into a raw DOM element, provided as the second argument.
+Noice that, ReactDOM.render should only be called after the composite components have been defined.